-The APTsorb advantage
+The APTsorb & APTIVATOR Advantage

-Natural peat has too many short-comings to be used as is.
-Raw peat does not have favorable hydraulic characteristics; water simply doesn't want to flow through it.
-Generally speaking, when raw peat is used as a water remediation media, the addition of large amounts of sand is required to maintain hydraulic conductivity in the bed.
-Also, raw peat is dusty, it's difficult to wet, and its low density makes shipping a challenge.
+Natural peat has too many shortcomings to be used as is.
+It is dusty and inconsistent.
+Also, raw peat does not have favorable hydraulic characteristics; water simply doesn't want to flow through it.
+Generally speaking, when raw peat is used as a water remediation media, large amounts of sand need to be added to the peat to maintain hydraulic conductivity in the bed.

-APTsorb harnesses the attractive qualities of peat while overcoming the shortfalls.
-APTsorb is a hardened granular media with a hydraulic conductivity of about 1 cm/sec.
-It is a robust media that can contend with variations in influent water.
-It does not require the addition of sand, which means that 100 percent of the treatment bed is dedicated to metals sequestration.
-It wets readily and has minimal dust.
+APTsorb and APTIVATOR harness the attractive qualities of peat while overcoming the shortfalls.
+APTsorb looks like freeze-dried coffee and has a hydraulic conductivity of about 1 cm/sec.
+APTIVATOR is a spherical media - think poppy seeds or peppercorns - with a hydraulic conductivity of 2-14 cm/sec depending on particle size.
+Both products are robust media that can contend with variations in influent water.
+They do not require the addition of sand, which means that 100 percent of the treatment bed is dedicated to metals sequestration.
+The products are shipped fully hydrated and ready to put into your treatment vessel.